rozek/blockly-ai-playground/README.md

 ![Live Demo Screenshot](https://rozek.github.io/blockly-ai-playground/LiveDemo/Screenshot.png)

+> You have comments, wishes or ideas?
+You found a bug?
+Then [open an issue](https://github.com/rozek/blockly-ai-playground/issues)
+> You like this tool and plan to use it?
+Then leave a star!

 ## Overview ##

 AI agents are "cool" these days and can be found at many places - but for most of us, they are basically just "black boxes" which do not reveal how they work internally.